 Students enrolled in a program at ETSU which leads to a Second Undergraduate, Master's, or Ph.D. degree,

 - can only be eligible for Federal Direct loans,

 - Federal Parent loans (if the student is dependent),

 - for further information, view the Second Degree Student Information sheet.

 Students may receive aid for no more than 30 attempted hours of remedial coursework.

-English as a Second Language (ESL) classes are included in the 30 credit hours.
+English as a Second Language (ESL) classes are not included in the 30 credit hours

 A U.S. national (includes natives of American Samoa or Swains Island), U.S. permanent resident (who has an I-151, I-551 or I-551C [Permanent Resident Card]), or an individual who has an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services (USCIS) showing one of the following designations:

 - "Cuban-Haitian Entrant (Status Pending)"